-Figure 4-26.
-Business microservice with several stateful and stateless services in Service Fabric
+Figure 4-27.
+Business microservice with several stateful service instances and a custom gateway front-end

 In any case, when you use Service Fabric Stateful Reliable Services, you also have a logical or business microservice (Bounded Context) that is usually composed of multiple physical services.
-Each of them, the Gateway service and Partition service could be implemented as ASP.NET Web API services, as shown in Figure 4-26.
+Each of them, the Gateway service and Partition service could be implemented as ASP.NET Web API services, as shown in Figure 4-27.

 In Service Fabric, you can group and deploy groups of services as a Service Fabric Application, which is the unit of packaging and deployment for the orchestrator or cluster.
-Therefore, the Service Fabric Application could be mapped to this autonomous business and logical microservice boundary or Bounded Context, as well.
+Therefore, the Service Fabric Application could be mapped to this autonomous business and logical microservice boundary or Bounded Context, as well, so you could deploy these services autonomously.